 No matter how many times I visited the packaging area I too was fascinated by the almost hypnotic spinning, filling, folding, sticking.
 Thousands of bottles would enter at the beginning of the packaging line and would be funnelled and sorted through the first machine.
 They would then travel along the conveyor belt, jostling for position as they moved to the next stage, only to be flipped upside down and cleaned carefully.
 Then it would be onto the next step where they would be filled with beer.

 Pretty quickly they would move to another machine that applied the crown seal (the beer cap).
 The next stage would be labelling.
 The bottles would be moved through while a labeller spun around, applying the labels in exactly the right place.
-Then they would be divided into six packs, with the machine grouping the bottles and then wrapping then in shrink wrap.
-Finally the cardboard carton would be folded around 4 six-packs, transforming from a flat piece of cut out cardboard into a perfectly folded and glued carton.
+Then they would be divided into six packs, with the machine grouping the bottles and then wrapping them in shrink wrap.
+Finally the cardboard carton would be folded around 4 six-packs, transforming from a flat piece of cut-out cardboard into a perfectly folded and glued carton.
 Once the cartons were ready they would move to another section of the packaging hall where they would be organised on pallets by a robotic arm that could stack them in just the right way to fit the correct number of cartons per pallet.
 The pallets were wrapped, put into the back of a semi-trailer and they were on their way.

-The one (giant) packaging line was divided into several smaller machines, each with their own role in moving the bottles through the process.
-At each stage there were specific measures to make sure only the highest standard of bottles made it through to the next stage.
-The machines could tell if the bottles were chipped, warped or not filled enough,.
+The one (giant) packaging line was divided into several smaller machines, each with its own role in moving the bottles through the process.
+At each stage, there were specific measures to make sure only the highest standard of bottles made it through to the next stage.
+The machines could tell if the bottles were chipped, warped or not filled enough.
 They could tell if there were foreign bodies in the liquid inside the bottle or if the labels were not quite right.
 And whenever a problem was identified, the below-quality bottles were filtered off to the side and discarded, making sure only the right bottles went through.

 So how is a good marketing strategy like a marketing machine?